-When you talk about fall and Germany, then Oktoberfest in Munich (September 17 to October 3, 2016) might come to mind.
+When you talk about fall and Germany, then Oktoberfest in Munich (September 22 to October 7, 2018) might come to mind.
 This celebration is legendary, but there are plenty of other fall festivals in Germany where you can get your fill of beer and good times.
-Cannstatter Volksfest is Stuttgart’s autumn fair and beer festival scheduled for September 23 to October 9 in 2016.
-Or try Bremen’s Freimarkt (October 14 to 30), the biggest festival in northern Germany.
-It was first held in 1024.
-It’s more of a fair than beer festival, but it’s still a blast.
+Cannstatter Volksfest is Stuttgart’s autumn fair and beer festival which takes place from September 28 to October 14.
+Or try Bremen’s Freimarkt (October 19 to November 4), the biggest festival in northern Germany – it’s more of a fair than beer festival, but it’s still a blast.

 If beer and festivals aren’t your thing, Germany’s fall foliage is outstanding.
 Head to Bavaria or the Black Forest for classic scenery.
 If you’re in Berlin, the Tiergarten is a prime spot for enjoying fall colors.
 Germany’s rail system is top-notch and very comprehensive; all the aforementioned places are conveniently reachable by rail.